If you’re a lover of anything strawberry filled, flavored or topped, the Troy Strawberry Festival is the place for you this weekend.

 In an effort to become more handicap accessible, the festival will provide handicap parking and shuttle services from ITW/Hobart Headquarters on Ridge Ave.
 Interpreting will be provided free for many of the staged events by Community Services for the Deaf.

-Expect traditional festival food and drink as well as the strawberry sensations, from BBQ chicken to sandwiches, burgers, hot dogs, sweet corn, fish, pulled pork and supersized pork tenderloin sandwiches.
+Expect traditional festival food and drink as well as the strawberry sensations.
+Sandwiches, burgers, hot dogs, pork chops and any other festival food you can think of can be found.

 There will also be live music throughout the weekend.
 Visit the festival website for information on who is playing and when.